-If a child/young person or their family disagrees with decisions made by the Named Person at Gordonstoun regarding any aspect of the help or support offered, the parents and child/young person will be reminded that they are under no obligation to accept this there help support. lf disagreement or a complaint, the School procedure complaints' will be followed through initial referral to the Principal and if necessary, to the designated Wellbeing and Child Protection Governor, who will arbitrate and seek a resolution.
+If a child/young person or their family disagrees with decisions made by the Named Person at Gordonstoun regarding any aspect of the help or support offered, the parents and child/young person will be reminded that they are under no obligation to accept this help or support.
+If there is further disagreement or a complaint, the School complaints' procedure will be followed through initial referral to the Principal and then, if necessary, to the designated Wellbeing and Child Protection Governor, who will arbitrate and seek a resolution.